casper-network/docs/source/docs/casper/concepts/intro-to-dapps.md

 - Turing complete: DApps can perform any action given the required resources.
 - Isolated: DApps are executed in an isolated situation.
 If a DApp has a bug, it won't affect the normal functioning of the blockchain network.

-So a DApp is not just a client-server application where the application can do some work offline, nor a web application which can operate in a disconnected mode, where there is a central server which acts as a repository of information and business logic.
-A DApp is conceived and built using a distributed architecture where the network of nodes does the processing of smart contracts instead of a central server.
+A dApp is not a client-server application, where the application can do some work offline.
+Nor is it a web application that can operate in a disconnected mode, where there is a central server which acts as a repository of information and business logic.
+A dApp’s concept and construction depend on a distributed architecture where a network of nodes processes the installation and invocation of smart contracts, rather than through a central server.

 ## Benefits of a DApp